neagle/n3/src/content/posts/val-town-scraper/index.md

 ## Final Thoughts

 Val Town is in its early days, and their [last release](https://blog.val.town/blog/introducing-val-town-v3) rolled out some major changes, including breaking ones.
-But it's an exciting platform, and it will absolutely be what I reach for next time I want to create a little, specific tool or utility to get something done.
+But it's an exciting platform, and it will absolutely be what I reach for next time I want to create a small, specific tool or utility to get something done.
 It feels as easy as something like Zapier or IFTT, but without the barrier between you and _the code_ that their models involve.
 Consider me hooked!